deGueux/scale-model-DUT21/README.md

 - [ ] Maybe add some tiny recesses in the chassis where stuff needs to be glued?
 Can help with adhesion and lining stuff up
 - [ ] Add cables and cooling tubes.
 Thinking of using colored/painted filament, but that would mean 1.75mm always, which is a bit thicc.
 - [ ] Play around with the size of the suspension triangles.
 Maybe thinner suspension rods?
+- [ ] Add some more fillets to strengten parts.

 ## Get in touch
 If you've got any questions, hit me up on Slack, I should probably see messages there.
 If not, my phone number can be found on there as well.